DexterHuang/CyberCodeOnline/UpdateNote.md

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).

 ## Updates Log

+### **2021/05/28- v0.566**
+ * Major dungeon enemy system code rewrite, should be faster and comsumes less battery and data in dungeons
+ * Added healing thingy in dungeons

 ### **2021/05/28- v0.531**
  * Travel button is now THICC